Peter Gottschalk

 Visiting Assistant Professor: Wesleyan University, Middletown, Connecticut (2002-2003).

-Adjunct Assistant Professor: Asian Studies Department, University of Texas at Austin (1999 to 2002).
+Adjunct Assistant Professor: Asian Studies Department, University of Texas at Austin (1999-2002).

 Publications